johnko/delugefs/README.md

 # This Fork's Planned Changes

-- force SSH command in authorized_keys2 after "git push", "git merge tomerge" ... command="git-shell -c $SSH_ORIGINAL_COMMAND"
-- change the "keep_pushing" loop to event driven
+- change the "keep_pushing" loop to event driven?? but loses separate thread
 - SSH instead of JSONRPC - blocker is that please_mirror, please_stop_mirroring, active_torrents and freespace currently depends on these
 - though local network peers are auto-discovered, still need to manually add SSH pubkeys to one existing cluster node
 - possibility to manually add external network peer